vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

                                          --username $GIT_USERNAME
    ```

-1. Recreate each of the apps in Spring Cloud, including managed identities for the customers-service, visits-service, and vets-service apps.
+1. Recreate each of the apps in Spring Apps, including managed identities for the customers-service, visits-service, and vets-service apps.

    ```bash
    az spring-cloud app create --service $SPRING_CLOUD_SERVICE \